uxlfoundation/oneapi-construction-kit/doc/source/cl/external-extensions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``cl_codeplay_set_threads`` extension to the :doc:`/modules/host` target is built by default along with ComputeAorta.
+The ``cl_codeplay_set_threads`` extension to the :doc:`/modules/host` target is built by default along with the oneAPI Construction Kit.
 An example program that calls the extension is also built.
 Test that it works, e.g., on a 64-bit x86 machine
 with:

 .. code-block:: console

    $ <ca-build-dir>/bin/cl_ext_codeplay_example
    Available platforms are:
-     1. ComputeAorta
+     1. oneAPI Construction Kit

    Selected platform 1

    Running example on platform 1
    Available devices are:
-     1. ComputeAorta x86_64
+     1. oneAPI Construction Kit x86_64

    Selected device 1